AMID Logo E-BAY Logo

 ATTENTION ROGUE MOVERS (OR UNLICENSED OCEAN TRANSPORTATION INTERMEDIARY)!

 The U.S. Federal Law (the Shipping Act of 1984) requires Ocean Transportation Intermediaries to be licensed and bonded.
-Accepting cargo from unlicensed OTI constitutes a violation of the Shipping Act.
-Knowing and willful violations of the Shipping Act carry a possible civil penalty of up to $30,000 per occurrence.
+Accepting cargo from unlicensed OTI constitutes a violation of the Act.
+Knowing and willful violations of the Act carry a possible civil penalty of up to $30,000 per occurrence.

 GENERAL